Sales Funnel vs Pipeline: How Modern B2B Teams Unite Both for Growth

 – Use email, phone, LinkedIn, retargeting, webinars.

-– Standardize outreach cadences (Day 0 Email, Day 1 LinkedIn, Day 3 Call, etc.).
+– Standardize cadences (Day 0 Email, Day 1 LinkedIn, Day 3 Call, etc.).

 – Personalize touches and provide value.

-– Maintain human touch alongside automation.
+– Keep a human touch alongside automation.

-– Don’t ignore cold leads; recycle into long-term nurture.
+– Recycle cold leads into long-term nurture.

 3. Align Messaging and Address Pain Points